acz1992/mjbeers_photography/README.md

 1. Contact Form

--   Take Form from Blickfang_Blumen
+-   Add typed effect from portfolio page
+    "Like what you see?
+Get in Contact now

 2. About Page

--   Have a look at ideas
+-   Mike Kelley one
+    OR just three paragraphs left side, pic of mitch right

 3. Animations